HafsaHameed457/NT-Info/README.md

 3. Unresponsive Under Load: High-traffic scenarios can overwhelm the server, making it unresponsive or causing timeouts.

 ## Solution

 Spin different web servers and put them behind a load balancer

+- Solution: Asynchronous Non-Blocking I/O
+To address these issues, servers can be designed to use asynchronous, non-blocking I/O. Node.js, for example, is single-threaded but designed around non-blocking I/O, allowing it to handle multiple requests efficiently in a single thread by not blocking on I/O operations.
+For example: